Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 • Electrical

-Keep in mind you are the project owner and main contractor not them.
-They are the trade professionals you hire and you pay.
+Keep in mind you are the project owner and main contractor, not them.
+They are the trade professionals you hire and pay.
 You even judge the quality of their work.
-Even if you are a layperson it's still your final word that determines a completed project.
+Even if you are a layperson, it's still your final word that determines a completed project.
 Savvy homeowners offer the best referrals if you ask me.

 It might be a good idea to research your options.
-Extra insurance coverage that covers material losses as well as injuries may actually cost you less than having a builder offer insurance for workers that are classified independent contractors.
-I've been told by builders to get builders risk insurance as first coverage which is a discussion in itself to where or who this arrangement assists.
-If you are hiring your workers as a homeowner contractor it's a good idea to identify with the worker any expectations of coverage.
+Extra insurance coverage that covers material losses as well as injuries may actually cost you less than having a builder offer insurance for workers classified as independent contractors.
+I've been told by builders to get builder's risk insurance as first coverage, which is a discussion in itself regarding where or who this arrangement assists.
+If you are hiring your workers as a homeowner contractor, it's a good idea to identify with the worker any expectations of coverage.

 Post your projects and ask for public reviews.
-Sharing pictures and plans with the world often leads to better oversight by you when you learn what to look for.
-From creating a draw schedule and progress report to a quality control audit.
-It's your home, it's your project, you are hiring a person to do work that either you can't do or you expect them to do better than what you could do.
+Sharing pictures and plans with the world often leads to better oversight when you learn what to look for.
+From creating a draw schedule and progress report to a quality control audit, it's your home, it's your project—you are hiring a person to do work that either you can't do or you expect them to do better than you could.

 Research Resources: